 EMS needed to transport the woman to our Emergency Room but there was no one else to take care of the grandson.
 Without hesitation, Katie offered to take the grandson with her while she picked up her son, and then meet them at the hospital.
 After checking on the woman at the hospital and giving her contact information to the ER nurse, Katie took the boys to McDonald to eat and play.

 While at McDonald’s, Katie received a call from the ER nurse that the woman could go home.
 Katie returned to the hospital, waited for the woman to be discharged, and then drove the woman and her grandson back to her car at McDonald’s.
 Since the woman had no wallet or money, Katie also bought her supper and filled her car with gas so she could drive back home.

 Katie was nominated for the Hero @ Heart award by a nurse in the ER who wrote, “Katie never once complained or seemed to be put out by the unexpected situation.
 So thankful to have wonderful people like Katie working at JMCGH!”

-Not only is Katie a WTH Hero @ Heart, the woman recognized Katie with a “Heart” in the Jackson Sun “Hearts and Darts” column.
+Not only is Katie a WTH Hero @ Heart, but the woman also recognized Katie with a “Heart” in the Jackson Sun “Hearts and Darts” column.

 Melanie immediately ran over to see what she could do to help and called EMS.
-Melanie then talked calmly to the man while she took care of his bleeding cuts with some gauze she happened to have on hand.
-Melanie also had to calm the man’s wife, who fortunately had stepped away from the truck and was not involved in the accident.
+Melanie then talked calmly to the man while she took care of his bleeding cuts with some gauze she had on hand.
+Melanie also had to calm the man’s wife, who fortunately stepped away from the truck and was not involved in the accident.
 She was a great comfort to both who were understandably very shaken by the ordeal.